kirillKnyaz/ReplyPilot/replypilot_weekly_plan.md

 ## Week 2: Lead Scraper MVP 🟡
 Build the discovery system that finds high-quality leads based on user ICP.
 - Integrate Google Places API + Maps JavaScript Embed for lead visualization ✅
-- Add textSearch & nearbySearch for smarter, intent-based discovery 🟡
+- Add textSearch & nearbySearch for smarter, intent-based discovery ✅
-- Use AI to generate search queries from user ICP (e.g., "cosmetic dentist Toronto")
+- Use AI to generate search queries from user ICP (e.g., "cosmetic dentist Toronto")✅
 - Crawl returned websites using Puppeteer for deeper context
 - Use OpenAI to evaluate if the business matches the user's ICP
 - Score, tag, and store leads based on relevance and source
 - Create frontend UI to display scored leads with "why this was picked"
 - Store scraped leads in DB with metadata and match score

 ## Week 3: Message Engine
 Build the AI-powered message generation interface.